sanskrit/raw_etexts_english/blogs/manasataramgini/2006-09-25_the-gotra-specific-elements-of-the-installation-of-the-garhapatya-fire.md

 +++
-title = "The gotra-specific elements of the installation of the gArhapatyaxa0fire"
+title = "The gotra-specific elements of the installation of the gArhapatya fire"

 +++
 \-The udgAtA starts singing the rathanthara and ya\~jna-yaj\~nIya